Coronavirus: Reports of human-to-animal transmission in Hong Kong

 It indicates a “low level” of infection, and is likely to be a case of human-to-animal transmission.

-Responding to the latest update from Hong Kong authorities, British Veterinary Association president Daniella Dos Santos said: “The OIE and Hong Kong Government have unanimously agreed that the ongoing test results of the Pomeranian dog suggest that the dog has a low level of infection and that this is likely to be a case of human-to-animal transmission.
+Responding to the latest update from Hong Kong authorities, British Veterinary Association president Daniella Dos Santos said: “The OIE [World Organisation for Animal Health] and Hong Kong Government have unanimously agreed that the ongoing test results of the Pomeranian dog suggest that the dog has a low level of infection and that this is likely to be a case of human-to-animal transmission.

 “The dog has not shown any clinical signs of disease and is still under quarantine.